 - Prioritizing mobile device management capabilities

-What are KPIs for success in securing attack surfaces?
+What are KPIs for success in securing the attack surface?

-Organizations can use metrics such as ‘mean time to remediation’ or ‘positive reporting rate’ (confirming that the threats being blocked are in fact real threats) and quality and speed of incident response handling.
+Organizations can use metrics to evaluate attack surface security.
+These include ‘mean time to remediation’ or ‘positive reporting rate’ (confirming that the threats blocked are in fact real threats).
+Organizations can also base decisions on quality and speed of incident response handling.

-With remote work, the attack surface also increases because organizations are dropping on-prem, and moving applications to the cloud. “…Some parts of an organization’s infrastructure that were only used internally are now exposed to the internet,” says cyber security expert Omri Herscovici.
+The attack surface increases with a distributed workforce because organizations are moving applications to the cloud. “…Some parts of an organization’s infrastructure that were only used internally are now exposed to the internet,” says cyber security expert Omri Herscovici.

 What role can CxOs play in protecting attack surfaces?

 CxOs can emphasize risk management.
 Doing so can include sitting in on CISO presentations and CISO led meetings.
-It can also include overseeing staff awareness initiatives, and discussing the importance of security best practices in all-hands calls.
+It can also include overseeing staff awareness initiatives.
+Another option is to discuss the importance of cyber security in an all-hands call.

-Be sure to hire skilled personnel who can collaboratively work with other IT professionals to devise and implement strategic security management protocols.
+Be sure to hire skilled personnel who devise and implement strategic security management protocols.

 Examine metrics to determine whether or not the current budget and the current cyber security outcomes align with one another.
-Maybe you’re investing a lot, but the data shows that the strategies aren’t all that effective.
-Review this type of data with your staff, and determine how you can better calibrate spending with driving cyber security results.
+Cyber security investments should payoff.
+Ensure their value by evaluating the data.
+Review the data with your staff.
+Determine how to better calibrate spending with driving cyber security results.